Feasibility and stability in large Lotka Volterra systems with interaction structure: Results

 \subsection{Comparing RMT predictions with GLV Jacobian matrices}

-We have analytically approximated the distributions of $x^{*}_i$ for non-linear GLV systems with interaction matrices constructed in the same manner as in the linear models of \cite{allesina2015stability} (an interaction matrix $A$ that accounts for $\rho$ and $C$).
-Having also determined the parameter regions of feasibility, we have the tools to allow us to determine the eigenvalue distribution of a feasible GLV Jacobian evaluated at equilibrium.
-Grilli et al. \cite{gibbs_grilli_rogers_allesina_2018} studied the eigenvalue distribution of a matrix that is assumed to be of the same structure as the GLV Jacobian (Eq. \eqref{xfp}), where $J$ is decomposed into a product of an interaction matrix $A$ and fixed points $\mathbf{x}^{*}$.
-However, for simplicity, they assume that the distribution from which $\mathbf{x}^{*}$ is drawn is independent of $A$, whereas this is clearly not the case (Eq. \eqref{xfp}).
+Gibbs et al. \cite{gibbs2018effect} studied the eigenvalue distribution of a matrix that is assumed to be of the same structure as the GLV Jacobian (Eq.~\eqref{xfp} right), where $J$ is decomposed into a product of an interaction matrix $A$ and fixed points $\bm{x}^{*}$.
+However, for simplicity, they assume that the distribution from which $\bm{x}^{*}$ is drawn is independent of $A$, whereas this is clearly not the case (\xl{see} Eq.~\eqref{xfp} left).

-Grilli's assumption of independence between the random elements of $A$ and $\mathbf{x}^{*}$ means that cross correlations between them need-not be considered, thereby simplifying the analysis.
-We test whether this assumption holds, in order to determine whether Grilli's method could be applicable to calculating the eigenvalue distribution of the GLV model with Allesina and Tang type interaction matrices.
-To do so, we calculate the eigenvalue distribution of $J=\mathbf{x}^{*}A$ where the elements of $\mathbf{x}^{*}$ are sampled independently to those of $A$.
-We then compare this eigenvalue distribution to that of the GLV Jacobian where the exact $\mathbf{x}^{*}$ corresponding to each given $A$ is used.
+Gibbs' assumption of independence between the random elements of $A$ and $\bm{x}^{*}$ means that cross correlations between them need-not be considered, thereby simplifying the analysis.
+We test whether this assumption holds, in order to determine whether Gibbs' method may be applicable to calculating the eigenvalue distribution of the GLV \xl{Jacobian (Eq.~\eqref{xfp})}.
+To do so, we \xl{first} calculate the eigenvalue distribution of $J=\bm{x}^{*}A$ where the elements of $\bm{x}^{*}$ are sampled independently to those of $A$. \xl{The distribution from which we sample the elements of $\bm{x}^{*}$ is a normal distribution with $E(x^{*}_i)$, $Var(x^{*}_i)$ and $Cov(x^{*}_i,x^{*}_j)$ given by Eq.~(\ref{exx}-\ref{cxxx}), which we approximated. $A$ is constructed according to Eq.~\eqref{A+Tparam}}.
+We then compare this eigenvalue distribution \xl{(shown in Figure \ref{verifying_Grilli} bottom panels)} to that of the GLV Jacobian where the exact $\bm{x}^{*}$ corresponding to each given $A$ is used \xl{(shown in black markers of Figure \ref{verifying_Grilli} top panels)}.